HQ20/open-wiki/nodejs/packaging.md

 So, don't concern yourself choosing the next version.
 Use `npm version`.

-This simplifies the process for you, but does some things underneath.
+This simplifies the process, but does some things underneath.
 For more information, see [documentation](https://docs.npmjs.com/cli/version).

-Once you have everything prepared for a new release, run the following command `git checkout dev && git pull && npm version <the remaining part of your npm version command>`.
+Once everything prepared for a new release, run the following command `git checkout master && git pull && npm version <the remaining part of your npm version command>`.

-This will ensure that, you are on `dev` branch (which we use for development), you have the branch updated, and just then run the `npm version`.
+This will ensure that, you are on `master` branch, the branch updated, and then run the `npm version`.

 After doing so, push the latest update to the remote repository.
 At this point, there will be a draft relase in the release section of github's repository, thanks to our release drafter (see [here]() how to setup).

 ![](../assets/draft-release.png)

 Once you see this (be aware that, the CI might still be running, therefore it is not updated), click in "Edit" and you will see a page similar to the following.
-The tag name will be different, so first, right the desired tag name.
+The tag name will be different.
+So first, write the desired tag name.
 The tag name should be the same as the version in *package.json* file (the result of `npm version` above).

 ![](../assets/set-release.png)

-(still to be written about automatic release)
+Then select the right commit as seen in the picture above.
+Most likely it will be the last commit, and it cointains the version name.
+Then, if desired change the body message release.
+To finally release it, select **Publish release**.
+After that, the if already setup, the CI system must take care of releasing it.
+If not, setup, see [here]() how to do it.

 ## Test it